layilin/SP23-33852/_texts/full-text.md

 - Command their slaves each tainted blade to pick
 - With care, and burn them in vindictive flames.

 > VER.
-231. *Eurus reigns*\] The East is the centre of the trade-wind[^f67n4] in the West-Indies, which veers a few points to the North or South.
-What Homer[^f67n5] says of the West-wind, in his islands of the blessed, may more aptly be applied to the trade-winds.
+231. *Eurus reigns*\] The East is the centre of the trade-wind in the West-Indies, which veers a few points to the North or South.
+What Homer[^f67n4] says of the West-wind, in his islands of the blessed, may more aptly be applied to the trade-winds.

 [^f67n1]: A person appointed by a king or other ruler to act in his place.